anderkve/FYS3150/_sources/book/parallelization/using_openmp.md

 }
 ```

 It's only possible with *perfectly* nested for-loops like this.
-By that, we mean that if the a nested for-loop looks like
+By that, we mean that if a nested for-loop looks like

 ```c++
 for (int i = 0; i < n; i++){